goddtriffin/Totem/README.md

 * `npm run unit tests`
   * runs all unit tests
 * `npm run line-count`
+  * prints every file's line count and the sum of all line counts for every file created by the entire team (both including, and not including, newlines and comments)
+* `npm run backend-line-count`
-  * prints every file's line count and the sum of all line counts for every file created by Todd (MagnusFrater) (both including, and not including, newlines and comments)
+  * prints every file's line count and the sum of all line counts for every file created by Todd (`MagnusFrater`) (both including, and not including, newlines and comments)
+* `npm run frontend-line-count`
+  * prints every file's line count and the sum of all line counts for every file created by Cameron (`glass10`), Nirali (`niralirai`), Dominic (`DominicM36`), and Rishabh (`rramsisa`) (both including, and not including, newlines and comments)